-SARS-CoV-2 is the virus that causes Covid-19.
-A virus is genetic material contained within an organic particle that invades living cells and uses their host’s metabolic processes to produce a new generation of viral particles.
-What Virus causes the disease COVID-19?
-Coronavirus, Novel Coronavirus, SARS-CoV-2, Covid-19 What are the definitions?
+SARS-CoV-2 is a virus that causes Covid-19.
+A virus is a genetic material contained within an organic particle that invades living cells and uses its host’s metabolic processes to produce a new generation of viral particles.

 How big are viruses?

 The size of a single human hair is comparable to the size of as little as 400 SARS-CoV-2 particles to as many as 1,000 particles.

 Virus sizes vary from the extremely minuscule – 17 nanometre wide Porcine Circovirus, for example – to monsters that challenge the very definition of ‘virus’, such as the 2.3 micrometer Tupanvirus.

 How much smaller are most viruses in comparison to bacteria?
 Much smaller.
 With a diameter of 220 nanometers, the measles virus is about 8 times smaller than E.coli bacteria

 For about 100 years, the scientific community has repeatedly changed its collective mind over what viruses are.